jgjin/not-quite-an-expert/content/posts/employment_market.md

 Finally, we don’t use pure[^2] self-organization because people would over-allocate to desirable jobs and under-allocate to unattractive, often necessary jobs.
 At the end of the day, someone needs to clean, and we should really pay them more.

 [^2]: One might argue the market is a narrower form of self-organization involving explicit trade.
+# Hybrid institutions
+In practice, complicated organizations and processes employ multiple types of institutions.
+Within a company, for example, we might observe the use of democracy in deciding whether to employ someone in a position.
+Each type of institution has strengths and weaknesses, so becomes more or less appropriate based on context.
+Markets are good for allocation, and suffer in externalities.
 # Conclusion
 Let's end with some limitations to the framing of employment as a market.
 The major downside is a downside often found in economics as a whole: the assumption of people as rational.
 Not everyone makes rational or profit-maximizing[^3] decisions all the time.
 Maybe you stay in your stable boring job because you care about other people you provide for.
 That’s understandable, and not utility-maximizing.[^4] And while the market can be good at explaining overarching trends, it won’t fully explain why you, personally, prefer one job or one company or one path for yourself.